NaveenKaliannan/guide-to-good-software/Linux.md

 Resolver (translate) program in linux (or in our local computer) offer access to the Internet Domain Name System (DNS).
 The resolv.conf file is read by this program.
 The DNS querries requested by us will sent to DNS nameserver with the help of DNS resolver program.
 DNS resolver forwards our DNS querries to DNS nameserver.
 DNS Nameserver is a host on the internet which resolve or translate or convert human readable format address to machine-readable IP addresses.
 It answers the DNS querries, sent by DNS clients.
 This process is name resolution.

-domain name is upb.de.
+what will be inside our DNS querry?
+Our IP address and what we requested for (examples: images, file downloads). domain name is upb.de.
 It has IP address.
-DNS name server will resolve. global host name is www. localhost - 127.0.0.1
+DNS name server will resolve. global host name is www. localhost - 127.0.0.1 http:/ - protocol
 ```
 * **/etc/hosts** is used for name resolution and contains ip address and its corresponding domain name.
 ### Shell commands